By the Numbers

-Advanced Field Study provides students and community partners to align skills, needs, interests and learning objectives to collaborate on projects that make a difference in our communities.
-The 2014-2015 Advanced Field Study Students completed projects on youth shelter staff experiences, obstacles impeding afforadable housing, assessiment of effectiveness of a gang diversion program, recommendations for sustainablility programs in low-income housing communities, building capacity for sustainable food programs in Santa Ana, and evaluating tutoring effectiveness.
+Advanced Field Study provides students and community partners opportunity to align skills, needs, interests and learning objectives to collaborate on projects that make a difference in our communities.
+The 2014-2015 Advanced Field Study Students completed projects on youth shelter staff experiences, obstacles impeding afforadable housing, assessment of effectiveness of a gang diversion program, recommendations for sustainablility programs in low-income housing communities, building capacity for sustainable food programs in Santa Ana, and evaluating tutoring effectiveness.
 Read more...

 Confronting Poverty, Social Injustice, and Inequality

-In Spring 2015 the School of Social Ecology, in collaboration with the UCI Blum Center, launched a pilot program in immersive Field Study.
+In the Spring of 2015 the School of Social Ecology, in collaboration with the UCI Blum Center, launched a pilot program in immersive Field Study.
 Four students had a unique opportunity to do fieldwork for 10 weeks on a full-time basis for an organization that concentrates on poverty alleviation and social injustice.
 The students were placed not just locally in Orange County, but also across the nation.
 Read more...